mThunderbird/NetNote/README.md

 It was done in collaboration with 3 other colleagues - Sandijs Rakstiņš, Paula Darii, and Miruna Toşa

+To see the **websocket implementation**, go to client/src/main/java/client/utils and server/src/main/java/server/services/MessageBroadcaster.java

 ## Installing and launching NetNote
 To run NetNote from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`)